bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

   respectively.
 In fact, this is a valid (though possibly inefficient) compilation strategy.

-  Note that there is a slight asymmetry here: when running a rule "in reverse" the dispatch is actually on the term that is produced (the term at the root of the expression, or right-hand side), while running a rule "forward" the dispatch is on the term that is matched (the term at the root of the pattern, or left-hand side).
-The opposite side of the rule actually does not need an internal term at the root, and in fact when the inlining/recursion bottoms out, it must be an external extractor or constructor.
-Hence when defining a rule, we *may* use an extractor at the root, with the consequence that the rule can only be evaluated in reverse (when its RHS is invoked by the pattern of another rule), such as:
+The above implies that defining a rule with `(rule ...)` may attach an "internal extractor" to an internal term, if one is produced at the root on the right-hand side, and/or an "internal constructor" to an internal term, if one is matched at the root on the left-hand side.
+If the left-hand side pattern's *root* symbol is an externally-defined extractor, then this means that it will only ever be evaluated in then reverse direction.
+Similarly, if the right-hand side expression's *root* symbol is an externally-defined constructor, then this means it will only ever be evaluated in the forward direction.
+An example of the former -- a rule that has an external extractor at the pattern root root -- follows:

 ```plain

     (decl extern (Extractor ...) ...)